Germán Castro Caycedo

 Germán Castro Caycedo (3 March 1940 – 15 July 2021) was a Colombian journalist and writer.
 Castro Caycedo's topics revolve around the Colombian reality, under the parameters of the cultural identity and its social and economic phenomena.

 Born in Zipaquirá, Colombia, he graduated from Gimnasio Germán Peña.
-After studying anthropology for 3 years on the Universidad Nacional, he worked with El Tiempo newspaper from 1967 to 1977 as a general columnist.
+After studying anthropology for 3 years at the Universidad Nacional, he worked at El Tiempo newspaper from 1967 to 1977 as a general columnist.
 After leaving, he directed the "Enviado Especial" (special correspondent) TV show, which introduced the modern journalism in Colombia, for about 20 years.

 His work has been published in Spain, France, Hungary, Japan, China and Greece.

 Books

 Very brief descriptions of his books are as follows:

 La Bruja (The Witch)

 On the one hand the story of a gypsy witch, and on the other the life of a poor-well-known Colombian drug lord, Castro Caycedo uses their stories as a base to conduct the reader on a trip showing how the cocaine traffic affected the society and economy of a small town (Fredonia, Antioquia), the Mexican Secret Police's brutality and corruption, and the United States' active role in the birth and expansion of drug production in Colombia.